-If the answer to these questions is yes, it’s time to make a switch.
+If the answer to these questions is yes, it’s time to switch.

 The user interface (UI) and user experience (UX) play a big role in how successful a technology product can be.
 Your CRM should be easy to navigate, with clear labels, fields and logical steps.
 This will make your day-to-day activities easier, less time-consuming, and you and your team will be far more productive.
 There’s nothing worse than a system that’s meant to make your life easier, actually making it ten times harder.

-Maybe your salespeople are so frustrated by your CRM that they're refusing to use it.
-It’s not uncommon for salespeople to be slightly aggrieved by their CRM systems.
-But, it doesn’t have to be that way.
+Your marketing and sales team may be so frustrated by your CRM that they're refusing to use it.
+It's not uncommon for salespeople to be slightly aggrieved by their CRM systems.
+But it doesn't have to be that way.

-The main issue salespeople have with CRMs is that they are time consuming and difficult to use.
-So if you’re looking to switch to a new CRM, it’s paramount to choose a system that will enable your salespeople to quickly access important information and automate the essential sales processes.
+The main issue B2B sales teams have with CRMs is that they are time-consuming and difficult to use.
+So if you're looking to switch to a new CRM, choosing a system that will enable your salespeople to quickly access vital information and automate the essential sales processes is paramount.